 How do MCB sense overload and short circuits?

 During overloads and short circuits, the amount of current flowing through the MCB shall be higher than the limit.
 For example, overload is a condition at which a piece of equipment drains current more than the limit it is designed to operate.
 Also, in case of short circuits, the current flow shoots up several times the normal level.
-The MCB is designed in such a way to sense these two situations and isolate the power.
-Higher the current flow quicker shall be the operation of MCB.
+It is designed in such a way to sense these two situations and isolate the power.
+Higher the current flow quicker shall be its operation.

-MCB is available in various ratings and sizes in the market.
-It is necessary to select an optimal rating of MCB.
-Otherwise, there will be a delay in operation and this may damage the equipment or circuit.
+They are available in various ratings and sizes in the market.
+If the MCB is not optimally rated, there shall be a delay in operation and this may damage the equipment or circuit.
+Also, underrating of the device can result in nuisance tripping.

 What is an MCB used for?

-An MCB is used to protect a circuit against damages caused due to overload and short circuits.
-It interrupts the power flow to the circuit when it senses any abnormalities.
+They are used to protect a circuit against damages caused due to overload and short circuits.
+They are capable of interrupting the current flow in a circuit when it senses any abnormalities.

 What causes an MCB to trip?